Curried Pasta with Spinach and Lentils

 Meanwhile, heat the oil in a large saucepan.
 Add the onion and garlic and sauté over medium-low heat until golden, stirring frequently.
 Add the bell pepper and sauté for another 2 to 3 minutes, stirring.
 Add the tomatoes and spices; bring to a gently simmer, then cover and simmer for 5 minutes longer.

 Add the spinach, half at a time if necessary, and cook, covered, until it is just wilted but still bright green.
-Stir in the cooked lentils and raisins and simmer for another 2 to 3 minutes.
+Stir in the cooked lentils and optional raisins and simmer for another 2 to 3 minutes.

 Combine the cooked pasta with the lentil mixture in a large serving container and toss gently.
 Season to taste with salt and pepper, toss again, and serve.